12. Data frames#

 , and42

-?How to create a data frame that features a column that is a list of character vectors of different lengths?
+?How to create a data frame that carries a column that is a list of character vectors of different lengths?

 How to create a data frame that includes a matrix column?